 The Little Green Grocer is a local and seasonally inspired market supporting local farmers, producers and artisans.
 An onsite bakery producing affordable freshly baked bread and take out meals is available.
 Worth a look, next to Fosters Inn.

 Rheo Thompson Candies for all your sweet treatts and the original mint smoothies-55 Albert St.

 Flower arrangements-try Stratford Blooms.
 Owner operated (Amanda) and will deliver to the house.
 519 814 5000

 Golf - Stratford Country Club, Rebel Creek, Science Hill Golf Club & St.Mary's Golf Club.

 St Mary's has the Canadian Baseball Hall of Fame.

-The Stratford farmers market has moved to it's new home.
+The Stratford farmers market .
 7am-noon every Saturday.